AlfrescoArchive/activiti-examples/README.md

 ## Note on Spring Boot

 For spring boot use activiti-cloud-starter-runtime-bundle if cloud (includes integration with other cloud components) or activiti-cloud-starter-configure if not cloud.
-This replaces spring-boot-starter-basic - spring boot usage should otherwise be as per v6.
+The starter activiti-cloud-starter-configure replaces spring-boot-starter-basic - spring boot usage should otherwise be as per v6.
 For v6 explanation and examples see:

 http://www.baeldung.com/spring-activiti
 https://spring.io/blog/2015/03/08/getting-started-with-activiti-and-spring-boot